General Electric F404: F404-GE-IN20

 For the HAL Tejas, GE developed an uprated F404-IN20, which is the highest thrust variant in F404 family, and which produces a maximum of 19000 lbf of thrust with afterburner.
 It incorporates latest hot section materials and technologies as well as a FADEC system for reliable power and performance.
 General Electric had been collaborating with Aeronautical Development Agency (ADA) for the Tejas programme since 1980s while the engine variant was chosen to power the jets in 2004.

 India bought 10 F404-F2J3 which is used on 2 technology demonstrators and 6 prototypes of the Tejas in early 2000s.
 Two deals for 17 and 24 engines for powering LSP (including Naval prototypes) and Mk 1 IOC variants of Tejas was signed in 2004 and 2007, respectively.
 By 2016, 75 engines (including F2J3 and IN20 variants) have been delivered to India.
 Deliveries of the engines were completed between 2008 and 2016.

 On 17 August 2021, India signed a contract with GE worth ₹5375 crore to supply 99 F404 engines and service support by 2029.

 However, General Electric had closed down the production line of F404-IN20 engines without further prospects of orders from India and the first engine was yet to be delivered as of October 2024 leading to the subsequent delivery delays of HAL Tejas Mk1A to the Indian Air Force.
 First engine delivery dates were delayed to September 2024 as of then.
 Following the orders a lengthy process of sorting out supply chain problems was undertaken and the production line at Boston restarted by late 2024 to enable deliveries after a stagnation of 5 years.
-The first F404-GE-IN20 engine was finally delivered to India on 25 March 2025 following a delay of two years from the expected timelines.

-The second engine was dispatched for delivery to HAL on 13 July 2025 which reached India on 14 July.
-Including this, a total of 12 engines are reported to be delivered the financial year at a rate of two units per month until March 2026.
-The third engine is expected to be delivered in August as per GE's revised delivery timeline of one engine per month, followed by two engines monthly from October onwards.
-However, GE missed its scheduled delivery of two units in the month and has committed to deliver three to five engineers by October.
-The third engine to HAL was delivered on 11 September with another engine to be supplied by month end.
-An overall of 12 engines are to be delivered in this fiscal.
+As of July 2025, a total of 12 engines were expected to be delivered in the fiscal year at two units a month until March 2026.
+However, the delivery schedule was again revised to one engine a month till October followed by two engines monthly thereafter.
+The August deadline for third engine was also missed and GE had committed to deliver three to five engines by October.
+The target of 11 engines in the fiscal year of 2025–26 was not maintained.

+On 26 June 2026, the sixth engine reportedly failed to meet mandatory acceptance parameters during routine post-delivery quality inspections.
+Thereafter, HAL, the customer, sought a "rectification" of the engine.
+The issues were resolved by the time the seventh engine arrived in India in July and all the delivered units are fully operational.

+Three engines were delivered in August 2026, taking the total number delivered to 10 units.
+GE has reportedly assured the delivery of 12 more engines by December 2026.